tylertitsworth/5th-age-srd/Classes/Psion.md

 ### Touch of Wizardry

-You gain a random spell from the wizard class.
-Whenever you take a full heal-up, randomly choose a wizard spell of the highest level you can cast.
-For the rest of the day, you know this wizard spell and can cast it according to its normal usage pattern—at-will, cyclic, once per battle, recharge, or daily—when that option comes up during your turn.
+You gain a random affinity from the wizard class.
+Whenever you take a full heal-up, randomly choose a wizard affinity of the highest level you can cast.
+For the rest of the day, you know this wizard affinity and can cast it according to its normal usage pattern—at-will, cyclic, once per battle, recharge, or daily—when that option comes up during your turn.

-If the wizard spell refers to Intelligence, you can replace that ability score with references to Charisma.
+If the wizard affinity refers to Intelligence, you can replace that ability score with references to Charisma.

 #### Adventurer Feat